-The best imaging test for detecting MS plaques.
+This is the best imaging test for detecting MS plaques.
 Though a diagnosis cannot be based on MRI alone, it may be used to confirm a diagnosis based on medical history and neurological exams.

 Evoked Potentials (EPs)

-May be used to rule out other conditions that have symptoms similar to MS.
+These tests may be used to rule out other conditions that have symptoms similar to MS.

-Looks for heightened levels of antibodies and certain proteins in the spinal fluid that may help point to a diagnosis.
+This test looks for heightened levels of antibodies and certain proteins in the spinal fluid that may help point to a diagnosis.

 Why Choose Duke